randolphwanjiru/DSP3402_FINAL/README.md

 ## Overview

 * This section could contain a short paragraph which include the following:
-  * **Definition of the tasks/challenge**  Categorized tweets into two classes which were those related to actual disasters and those that were not related
+  * **Definition of the tasks/challenge** I Categorized tweets into two classes which were those related to actual disasters and those that were not related
-  * **Your approach** I used the textual data from the tweets and used different NLP techqniques.
-This was a classification task where us used different machine learning models to identify tweets more accurately
+  * **Your approach** I then used the textual data from the tweets and used different NLP techqniques.
+This was a classification task where different machine learning models were used to identify the tweets more accurately
-  * **Summary of the performance achieved** the bet performing model was the logistic regression model that scored  0.838764 while the Multinomial Naive Bayes model scored  0.806867
+  * **Summary of the performance achieved** The best performing model was the logistic regression model that scored  0.838764 while the Multinomial Naive Bayes model scored  0.806867

 ## Summary of Workdone